 Concerning meals, favor slow-acting / starchy carbohydrates (rice, pasta, wheat, etc.).
-They are essential for energy needed during exercise, especially an endurance activity (running, swimming, cycling, etc.).
+They are essential for energy needed during exercise, especially for an endurance activity (running, swimming, cycling, etc.).
 However, eating fast-acting sugars provides an energy spike, particularly useful for high intensity and short-term activities (cardio, Crossfit, etc.).

-Concerning insulin, there are two camps.
+Concerning insulin, there are two teams.

 Some people living with Type 1 diabetes will need to reduce their dose of insulin prior to exercising, whereas others will need to increase it: this is the well-known balancing act between the release of adrenaline and increased effectiveness of insulin, which is unique to each person.

 - For the “decreased insulin need” group, you can decrease your basal (if you wear a pump) by a certain percentage, as well as the bolus of insulin you administer for the meal prior to exercising.